IntelliJ Platform Plugin SDK Help

 • setText2(String) – sets text under the progress bar

 • setFraction(double) – sets the progress fraction: a number between 0.0 (nothing) and 1.0 (all) reflecting the ratio of work that has already been done.
 Only works for determinate indicator.
-The fraction should provide the user with a rough estimation of the time left.
+The fraction should provide the user with an estimation of the time left.
 If this is impossible, consider making the progress indeterminate.

 • setIndeterminate(boolean) – marks the progress indeterminate (for processes that can't estimate the amount of work to be done) or determinate (for processes that can display the fraction of the work done using setFraction(double)).